 - MP3s: Typically 128-320 kbps

-FLAC vs. WAV: The High-Quality Options
+FLAC vs. WAV: High-quality options

 - WAV files contain no compression.